 Third, you need to determine the security implications associated with the report.
 Are there pieces of data that need restricted access?
 Are there regulatory drivers of the report?

 Fourth, determine the expected demand of the report result.
 Are on-demand report results necessary or can the report be scheduled?
 Do the report results need to be saved, and for how long?

 Fifth, determine the desired report output format.
 For most Java applications delivery, via the Web is the preferred method to present information.
 However, there may be other end users who don't need or want Web-based information.
 Perhaps they require the report be delivered in a standard business format (such as Excel or PDF) or printed.

 Phase 2: Develop report template (report developer)

-A template can be thought of as a report blueprint that contains static text and graphical objects as well as placeholders to display the data pieces needed on the report.
-The template definition includes the query that needs to execute to provide the data, as well as the database connection on which to execute it.
+A template is a report blueprint that contains static text, graphical objects, and placeholders to display the data pieces needed on the report.
+The template definition includes the query that needs to execute to provide the data, and the database connection on which to execute it.

 Share a report prototype that includes sample data with the end users to see if it meets their requirements and also to obtain feedback on the scope and layout of the report.